 Communication and Language Issues

 When working with a company from a different country, it is usually safe to assume that most people on your team speak English as a second language.
 When working with someone who natively speaks another language, this can make communication and collaboration a unique challenge even if they speak English with relative proficiency.
-For example, some accents are difficult to understand when speaking another language (such as accents of various Indian dialects).
+For example, some accents are difficult to understand when speaking another language.
 So, even though a team can speak English very well (which is impressive in and of itself), that does not mean that communication will be as smooth as it is when communicating with someone who is a native speaker, another factor in a list of offshoring issues.

 Cultural and Social Differences